evilmartians/liquor/doc/language-spec.md

 ### 2.7 Tags

-A tag is a syntactic construct of form `{% tag expr kw: arg do: %} ... {% endtag %}`.
+A tag is a syntactic construct of form `{% tag expr kw: arg do: %} ... {% end  tag %}`.
 A tag has a syntax similar to a function call, but it can receive blocks of code as argument values and lazily evaluate passed expressions and blocks of code.

 Tags have full control upon parameter evaluation.
 Tags can require arguments to be of a certain lexical form, e.g. a `for` tag could require its unnamed formal parameter to be a lexical identifier.

 To pass a block of code to a tag, the closing tag delimiter should immediately follow a parameter name.
 Everything from the closing tag delimiter to the matching opening tag delimiter should be parsed as a block and passed as a value of the corresponding parameter.
 After the matching opening tag delimiter, the parameter list is continued.

 If a tag <code><em>t</em></code> does not include any embedded blocks, it ends after a first matching closing tag delimiter.
-Otherwise, the tag ends after a first matching construct of the form <code>{% end<em>t</em> %}</code>.
+Otherwise, the tag ends after a first matching construct of the form <code>{% end <em>t</em> %}</code>.

 Unlike functions, tags can receive multiple named parameters with the same name.
 Tag named parameters are a syntactic tool and should be thoroughly verified by the tag implementation.
 Specifying incorrect names or order of named parameters may result in a compile-time error ([syntax error](#syntax-error)).